 The 2004 Brow

 For some reason, I thought it was a good idea to tweeze the inner portion of my brows.
 I tweezed above, below, basically all the way around.
-Definitely a horrific brow year, everything about them is wrong.
+Definitely a horrific brow year, everything that could be wrong is.
+Protect your daughters.

 The 2012 Brow

-The arch is too high though, giving the appearance of being permanently surprised… without the Botox.
+The arch is too high though, giving the appearance of being permanently surprised sans Botox.
 The tails are far too thin and knowing my makeup habits, they were filled in with brow powder, so they look slightly thicker than reality.

 The 2016 Brow

-It’s the perfect tip if you go in with the tweezers and just can’t stop.
+I. KNOW.
+It’s the perfect tip if you have a habit of going in with tweezers and just can’t stop.
 Even better if you’re a stress/anxiety tweezer.
 It’s a dangerous place to be.

-The shape is definitely more full.
-I could never get the tails to grow out though, you want them to reach the outer corner of your eye.
-I think the arch is a little high, but you guys what an improvement!
+The shape here is definitely more full.
+You want your tails to reach the outer corner of your eyes, I could never get them to grow out far enough.
+The arch is a little high but, you guys, what an improvement!
 I was into a defined arch.

 The 2017 Brow

 I’ve used several over the last year.
 The best though?
 The only one that got me where I am now?
 Neubrow ($100).
 Yes, it’s expensive but it’s seriously the best.
-You can find coupon codes for Dermstore and get it on sale.
 Be patient, be consistent, and just when you think it’s not working and you’re about to throw in the towel BAAAMMMM BROWS!

 For your best bold brow, dye them.
-Before purchasing professional grade dye at a trade show I used Godfrey.
-It’s easy to use, comes in a range of colors, and lasts a decent amount of time.
-I leave the dye on longer than suggested because I like a strong brow.
+Godfrey is easy to use, comes in a range of colors, and lasts a decent amount of time.
+I leave the dye on longer than suggested because I prefer a dark, strong brow.